Celebrity chef Paula Deen loses more deals, but book sales soar

 Forbes estimated Deen's earnings at $17 million in 2011, placing her fourth on its list of highest-earning chefs last year as her privately held company, Paula Deen Enterprises, expanded.

-The contract with Novo Nordisk (NOVOb.CO), a Danish pharmaceutical company, came in 2012 after she revealed that she had been diagnosed with Type 2 diabetes.
+The contract with Novo Nordisk, a Danish pharmaceutical company, came in 2012 after she revealed that she had been diagnosed with Type 2 diabetes.
 As spokeswoman for the maker of diabetes care and equipment she would earn an estimated $6 million over three years, according to Forbes.

 The company said in a statement that it had "mutually agreed" with Deen to suspend her partnership with the company "while she takes time to focus her attention where it is needed."